kartik-v/yii2-social/README.md

   - Watch Button
   - Fork Button
   - Follow Button

-> NOTE: This extension depends on the [yiisoft/yii2](https://github.com/yiisoft/yii2/) package.
-Check the [composer.json](https://github.com/kartik-v/yii2-social/blob/master/composer.json) for this extension's requirements and dependencies.
-Note: Yii 2 framework is still in active development, and until a fully stable Yii2 release, your core yii2 packages (and its dependencies) may be updated when you install or update this extension.
-You may need to lock your composer package versions for your specific app, and test for extension break if you do not wish to auto update dependencies.

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

+> NOTE: Check the [composer.json](https://github.com/kartik-v/yii2-social/blob/master/composer.json) for this extension's requirements and dependencies.
+Read this [web tip /wiki](http://webtips.krajee.com/setting-composer-minimum-stability-application/) on setting the `minimum-stability` settings for your application's composer.json.

 Either run